S

 On features, Klaviyo wins convincingly.
 Klaviyo offers SMS natively, AI-powered predictive analytics, RFM analysis, deeper segmentation with over 350 integrations versus Drip's 200+, and benchmark data from its massive customer base.
 The workflow builders are comparable in quality, but Klaviyo's is enhanced by AI-driven send-time optimisation and predictive product recommendations.

-Our take: Drip is the right choice if you are a small-to-mid store that primarily needs email and wants to save 35-40% versus Klaviyo.
+Our take: Drip is the right choice if you are a small-to-mid store that primarily needs email and values simplicity — all features included, no tier confusion, no SMS upsells.
 Klaviyo is the right choice if you need SMS, AI features, or predictive analytics.
 Most brands under $1M in revenue will get more value from Drip.
 Most brands over $2M will eventually need what Klaviyo offers.

 Our Editorial Take

 Drip is in a difficult strategic position.
-It built a genuinely excellent ecommerce email platform — the workflow builder is best-in-class for its price range, the tag-based segmentation is more flexible than most competitors, and the Klaviyo cost savings are meaningful.
+It built a actually excellent ecommerce email platform — the workflow builder is excellent for its price range, the tag-based segmentation is more flexible than most competitors, and the Klaviyo cost savings are meaningful.
 But the market has moved, and Drip has not moved with it.

 We still recommend Drip for budget-conscious ecommerce brands under $1M in revenue that primarily need email automation.
 It is a well-built tool at a fair price.
 But we recommend it with a caveat: plan your migration path.
 If your business grows, you will almost certainly outgrow Drip within 18 to 24 months.
 Our score of 6.8/10 reflects a tool that is strong for its niche, but the niche is shrinking.